Skip to content

 DRELLA: Back off, Chevalier.

-— “Chevalier” is a French honorary title historically given to knights, or horsemen, and later to nobility (Encyclopaedia Britannica).
-It is also used for members of some modern orders such as the Légion d’honneur (English: Legion of Honor).
+• “Chevalier” (English: horseman) is a French honorary title given to knights and later to nobility (Encyclopaedia Britannica).
+It also applies to members of some modern orders such as the Légion d’honneur (English: Legion of Honor).

 DRELLA: What a baby!